debjitg97/Social-App-Backend/README.md

 * Uses BCrypt Password Encoder to store the password in the database
 * Uses Swagger UI for API documentation
 * Standardized error response object structure
-* Allows user to login, register, view their details and change their password
+* Allows user to login, register, view their details, edit their details, change their password and detail their profile

 ## Tech Stack
 * Java 11